2800xiaoyu/assignment2/README.md

 # Output and exit function in model.py
 Other two functions are ‘output’ and ‘exit’, which are buttons in GUI.
 The ‘output’ function is created for outputting final images and save them into a file.
 It is realized by using write_data function from io.py and call it in model.py.

-# A function for testing in model.py
+# Weight_and_add function for testing in model.py
 Because the four functions created for achievement are not very suitable for testing, another function called 'weight_and_add' which is only for calculating the weighted raster is created.
 The weight_and_add function takes six positional arguments: 'geology', 'transport', 'population', 'gw', 'tw' and 'pw'.
 Formal three are raster list, and latter three are float value for raster weights.
 The function is created based on loop in plot() and it is used in test.py.
 In the test.py, 'unittest' mudule is used to create a class with testing function and these six variables are called in it to calculate the weighted raster value is equal to the ideal value or not.
 The value of each argument is defined manually and randomly.
 According to the result shown in the console, the test is successful.
+It is not related to main work with software, it is only created for testing.